 International schools are popular among expat families living in the United Kingdom.
 These schools follow a variety of different curricula from across the globe.

-International schools allow your children to continue studying the same syllabus as they did at home, which is good for those who do not plan on living in the United Kingdom in the long term.
+International schools allow your children to continue studying the same syllabus as they did at home, which is ideal for families who do not plan on living in the United Kingdom in the long term.

 A range of international schools in the UK follow the American, French, and German national curricula.
-London has the largest variety of international schools, as this is the city with the most significant expat population.
+London has the most extensive variety of international schools in the UK, as it is the city with the largest expat population.

-Fees charged at international schools in the United Kingdom are hefty.
-If you plan to send your child to an international school, it's a good idea to try to negotiate an allowance into your employment contract to cover the cost of school fees.
+Fees charged at international schools in the United Kingdom can be hefty.
+If you plan to send your child to an international school, it's a good idea to try to negotiate an allowance into your employment contract to cover the cost.

 Special-needs education in the United Kingdom